808brick/Behavioral-Cloning/README.md

 #### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+The parameters used to train the optimizer can be found on lines 26-27 of `model.py`.
+The batch size was set to 128, with 7 epochs, and a default Adam optimizer learning rate of 0.001.

 #### 4. Appropriate training data